 As a bonsai continues to grow, the pot will eventually fill with roots and compress, which can weaken a tree.
 Every once in a while and only at the right time of year, a tree has to be repotted, some of the old soil and roots removed, and put in new bonsai mix so the tree has room for new roots to grow.
 Younger and deciduous trees need more frequent repotting; older conifers can sometimes stay in their pots 15-20 years.

 What's wrapped around the branches?

 Some branches are wrapped in wire, either anodized (colored) aluminum or annealed (heated/softened) copper.
 Wire is used to move and hold a trunk or branches in a certain position until new tissues grow and harden.
 Branches are wired in a spiral fashion so even if the wrap cuts into the tree, it won’t girdle the branch, or cut off the sap flow all the way around, which can kill a branch.

 Why are bonsai trees outdoors?

 Trees need lots of light and air, and even benefit from the moisture in the air.
 Interiors are too dark and dry for them to thrive.
 Different trees have different needs for light.
 In many cases, this means full morning sun, and then shade or partial shade in the afternoon when temperatures rise.

 Why are there different trees and different shapes?

 Bonsai are not one species, nor are they one shape.
-Today, bonsai is practiced around the world and new indigenous tree species, forms and styles are being developed all the time.
+Today, bonsai is practiced around the world and new indigenous tree species, forms, and styles are being developed all the time.
 Trees are also shaped by their environment.
-Trees at high latitudes develop tall, clumnar forms that allow them to capture sunlight at low angles.
+Trees at high latitudes develop tall, columnar forms that allow them to capture sunlight at low angles.
 Trees in the tropics are more broad and flat, which is the most efficient way to capture light coming from directly above.